debatelab/remoma/README.md

 n = (c_0 * 3^0) + (c_1 * 3^1) + (c_2 * 3^2) + ...
 ```

 with 0 ≤ c_i ≤ 2.
-We now interpret the coeffcients c_i for **n-1** (i.e., the digits of the ternary representation of n-1) as an index function over the non-negative sentence pool which determines whether the position accepts / negates / suspends judgment wrt. a given sentence.
+We now interpret the coefficients c_i for **n-1** (i.e., the digits of the ternary representation of n-1) as an index function over the non-negative sentence pool which determines whether the position accepts / negates / suspends judgment wrt. a given sentence.

 As you see for example in `run_4simus.m`, the illustrative initial commitments are represented as {118,121,1090,1333}.
 Now,